FDelporte/FXGLSystemMonitoring/blog.md

 $ mosquitto_sub -v -t 'testing/TestTopic'
 ```

-In the second terminal we send multiple commands with a message for this topic, like this:
+In the second terminal we send multiple commands with a message for this specific topic, like this:

 ```
 $ mosquitto_pub -t 'testing/TestTopic' -m 'hello world'